qbeightol/Kalah/README.md

 Kalah
 =====

-An implementation of Kalah (a variant of Mancala) with a GUI and AI
+An implementation of Kalah (a variant of Mancala) with a GUI and an AI